Kyoto: Roads and waterways

-Because many older streets in Kyoto are narrow, there are a significant number one-way roads without sidewalks.
+Because many older streets in Kyoto are narrow, there are a significant number of one-way roads without sidewalks.
 Cycling is a common form of personal transportation in the city, although there are few areas set aside for bicycle parking and bicycles parked in restricted areas are impounded.

 Kyoto has fewer toll-highways than other Japanese cities of comparable size.
 There are nine national highways in the city of Kyoto: Route 1, Route 8, Route 9, Route 24, Route 162, Route 171, Route 367, Route 477, and Route 478.